 Our internal control over financial reporting may not prevent or detect misstatements because of its inherent limitations, including the possibility of human error, the circumvention or overriding of controls, or fraud.
 Effective internal controls are necessary for us to provide reliable and accurate financial statements and to effectively prevent fraud.
-As further described in Part II Item 9A "Controls and Procedures" of this Annual Report, management has concluded that, because of a material weakness in internal control over financial reporting related to ineffective assessment of impairment of goodwill and intangibles, our disclosure controls and procedures were not effective as of June 30, 2020.
-We are currently working on the remediation of this material weakness.
+As further described in Part II Item 9A "Controls and Procedures" of this Annual Report, management has concluded that our disclosure controls and procedures were not effective as of June 30, 2021 because of material weaknesses in internal control over financial reporting related to the following: